RESEARCH RESIDENCY

 After applying

-Artists will be informed by mid December about the success of the application.
+Candidates will be informed by 24th of June 2026 about the success of the application.

-After receiving the invitation the artist will be asked to pay a 50% deposit to hold their place in the program within 14 days and two-part agreement between the prospective resident and PADA will be signed.
+After receiving the invitation the prospective resident will be asked to sign a two-part agreement between PADA and them (within few days) and to pay a 50% deposit to hold their place in the program (within 14 days).
 A copy of that agreement can be requested in advance should you have any questions.

 Cancellations have to be announced with as much notice as possible.
 The deposit is not refundable in case of short cancellation.